PROUDLY SERVING THE 35TH DISTRICT

 State Senator Jeff Gordon

 Dr. Jeff Gordon, elected in 2022, represents Connecticut’s 35th District.
 He serves as a Ranking Member on the Planning & Development and Veterans’ Affairs Committees, and is a member of the Appropriations, Public Health, and Public Safety Committees.
-As one of only two medical doctors in the Connecticut legislature, “Doctor-Senator” is known for his work on health insurance reform as well as healthcare affordability and accessibility, especially for rural communities.
+Jeff is Co-Chairman of the Rural Caucus.
+As one of only two medical doctors in the Connecticut legislature, “Doctor-Senator” Jeff is known for his work on health insurance reform, prescription drug pricing, patient care access, and healthcare affordability, especially for people in rural communities.
+Dr. Jeff’s motto is Common Sense, highlights his work as a State Senator.

 LEARN MORE